Tuesday, July 29, 2025

 Given this impressive collection of vocal talents, it is not altogether surprising that the musical numbers come across much less like those featured in live Hollywood musicals or feature animations than real-life k-pop music videos or stage performances.
 The songs assigned to Huntr/x and Saja Boys sound very much like second- and third-generation k-pop music, less experimental (“weird”) and more strongly anthemic.
 This makes sense if one considers the film’s gestation period, around five to six years.
 It was being put together as a project at the time when main k-pop references were presumably Twice, Blackpink and BTS, just having reached or about to reach the zenith of their global popularity.
 My favorite among the songs would be Rumi and Jinu’s duet “Free,” heartfelt, powerful and unencumbered by an obligation to address plot mechanics or the background spectacle.
 But even Saja Boy’s “Your Idol” is presented as if it were a “comeback” tune by a real-life A-list k-pop group such as Ateez or Stray Kids, its seductive and vampiric lyrics seamlessly integrated into their super-cool “dark” stylistics.

 As a flame-breathing geezer DIVE, I cannot help but note (and I am by no means the only one who noticed this) that Huntr/x’s signature song “Golden” sounds very similar to IVE’s “I AM” (especially coming after their inside-airplane battle with demons that open the movie, in what I can only assume is an homage to the I AM MV), and that their song of reconciliation “What It Sounds Like” has the refrain structure almost identical to that of IVE’s “All Night,” itself a reappropriation of Icona Pop’s 2013 song.
-I find these similarities interesting or telling rather than concerning, but as a DIVE I hope they serve to herd some global non-k-pop fans toward IVE’s stupendous musical accomplishments (and how much their music and performances follow the “royal path” of k-pop, as the critic Kim Do-heon has pretty much admitted during his discussion of KDH’s success).
+I find these similarities interesting or telling rather than concerning, but as a DIVE I hope they serve to herd some global non-k-pop fans toward IVE’s stupendous musical accomplishments (and how much their music and performances follow the “royal path” of k-pop, as the critic Kim Do-heon has pretty much admitted during his discussion of KDH’s success with other insider-critics).

 Finally, one note about the film’s representation and repackaging of “Korean culture:” what KPop Demon Hunters does exceptionally well is to reinvent certain aesthetic features of the traditional Korean culture— a direct incorporation of decorative “patterns” (munyang 文様) into the film’s premise, for example— for the global consumer base.
 Thank God it does not do something stupid like harping on the cuisinary superpower of kimchi.
 The producer’s skills and good tastes are best exemplified in the designs of the obligatory cute-animal characters, in this case familiars/messengers of Jinu, a blue tiger who probably looks to non-Koreans like a bizarre hybrid between Chesshire Cat and My Neighbor Totoro’s Catbus, and six-eyed magpie wearing a miniature yangban hat.
 They are obviously inspired by a subgenre of traditional Korean paintings featuring a tiger and a magpie, jakhodo 鵲虎圖.
-They beautifully capture the goofily humorous, earthily charming qualities of these folk paintings, while providing necessary doses of otherworldliness: I even loved the tiger’s method of teleportation, slowly elevating itself out of, or down into, a glowing portal in the floor.
+They beautifully capture the goofily humorous, earthily charming qualities of these folk paintings, while providing necessary doses of otherworldliness: I even loved the tiger’s method of teleportation, slowly elevating itself out of, or submerging into, a glowing portal in the floor.

 KPop Demon Hunters is far from being the final word on a globally accessible, high-quality content— cinema, musical theater, TV drama, animation, webtoon/manhwa, all of which could be creatively cross-bred with one another— focused on the k-pop experience.
 Even as a fantasy-musical blend, KDH, as competent and ingenious as it is, does not exhaustively mine the potentials of its premise.
 However, this is a genuinely promising start: I hope that the undisputed and clearly well-deserved success of KDH will pave the way for more adventurous and risk-taking but equally sincere and convincing projects involving k-pop in the future.